gemmarx/cbtrie_assoc/README.md

 - call kvs%put(key, value)
 Register a pair of key-value.
 - call kvs%del(key)
-Delete a pair specified by the key.
+Delete a pair specified by the 'key'.
 - call kvs%keys(ks)
 Give all keys.
 'ks' is an array of type(typack) in class_typack module.
 - call kvs%get_num(key, value)
-Give the value as a form of numeric type.
+Give a value as a form of numeric type.
 'value' must have a right type.

 ### Functions of type(assoc) :: kvs
 - kvs%get(key)
-Give the value binding to the key.
+Give the value binding to the 'key'.
 - kvs%have(key)
-Ask if the key is in the assoc.
+Ask if the 'key' is in the assoc.
 - kvs%first()
 Give the first key according to ascii order.
 - kvs%last()